 Before coming to the Bar, Matthew read law at the University of Oxford and gave tutorials in trusts law to undergraduates as a lecturer of Somerville College, Oxford.
 During his studies, he obtained a First Class degree and ranked second in the year.
 He then went on to complete the Bachelor of Civil Law at Oxford with Distinction and the Bar Professional Training Course at City Law School, where he achieved the second-best results in the year.
+He remains interested in academic law, and publishes regularly on issues of commercial law and international arbitration.

 Matthew is a native speaker of Mandarin Chinese and has a good understanding of the Asian markets.
 In particular, he maintains a keen interest in the legal industry in Singapore, where he grew up.